BJP MP Tejasvi Surya criticises Twitter for deplatforming Trump, wants intermediary liability reviewed; MediaNama’s take

 It is important to note that the outgoing US president has been deplatfromed or blocked by multiple platforms because they believed he was using his accounts to incite violence, which ultimately culminated in the violent mob attack on the US Capitol building.
 Twitter, for instance, defended its decision by pointing out the possibility of Trump’s statements causing real-world harm.
 Trump was not deplatformed because of he subscribes to a certain ideology, as Surya has suggested.

-Prior to this, Trump has added misinformation labels on Trump’s tweets.
+Prior to this, Twitter had added misinformation labels on Trump’s tweets.
 This, too, was because Trump was calling to question the legitimacy of votes cast by mail, thereby spreading misinformation.
 Other tweets that have been labelled include those claims of ballot dumping, charges which have not been proven, and hence are also misinformation.

 The issue of deplatforming isn’t strictly about freedom of speech, but about Trump’s misuse of the vast reach that social media platforms have provided to him.
 In fact, Trump has gotten special treatment from Twitter because of a company policy that gives world leaders like him significant leeway.